yjmantilla/yjmantilla.github.io/gsoc/week-03--june-21--to--june-27.md

 - Implemented github actions in sovabids
 - Added test and code coverage functionality and badges
 - Added command line entry point
+- Wrote a function to make a simulated dataset to help with testing

 ## 2 What are you planning to do next week?